 Click on "Configure" and select an output directory.
 If you don't want to save the file in the default 44 Hz WAV format, check the "Convert to format" box, then select the "…" gadget and pick an alternate format.
 If you want to save it as an MP3, for example, select "MPEG Layer 3" from the "Format" box and the desired "attributes", such as 192/44.
-If you don't have an "MPEG Layer 3" entry, install the Radium codec.
+If you don't have an "MPEG Layer 3" entry (and want one), install the Radium codec.

 Close the boxes and play the song with WinAmp.
 The song won't actually play, it'll just convert it to the new format.
 Don't forget to switch the "Nullsoft" entry back to "wavOut" to put it back into "play mode" when you're finished.